 Pitch blade control system plays a very important role in keeping the wind turbine speed not exceeding the maximum speed limit when the wind blows very high.
 If the pitch controller doesn't work properly, then the wind turbine rotor will rotate very fast that it can cause the serious damage on wind turbine generator unit.
 The pitch blade control system regulates the rotational speed (ω_r) of wind turbine rotor not to exceed the maximum speed limit (1.0 pu).
 The pitch blade controller manages attack angle of the pitch blade (β) to reduce speed of the rotor blade.
-Figure 4 shows detail of the pitch blade consists of a PI controller, pitch actuator and pitch rate limiter.
+Figure 4 shows detail of the pitch blade control system model.
+The control system model consists of a PI controller, pitch actuator and pitch rate limiter.